-> - Purchase now or later.
+- Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Ironbark Zinc reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

-> - Check in on your investment.
+- Check on your investment.
 Congratulations, you own a part of Ironbark Zinc .
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.

-> What's in this guide?
+What's in this guide?

 Ironbark Zinc stock price (ASX:IBG)Use our graph to track the performance of IBG stocks over time.

 |50-day moving average||$0.0071|

 |200-day moving average||$0.0086|

 Is it a good time to buy Ironbark Zinc stock?